-a.
-Future applications for subdivision and development within the Plan Area shall conform with the vision and policies outlined within this Plan.

-d.
-Applications for subdivision or development within 100m of an environmentally significant area (such as waterbodies) may be required to provide: a biophysical impact assessment, a hydrological impact assessment, and/or wetland impact assessment, at the discretion of the Subdivision or Development Authority.

-e.
-Subdivision and development shall align with Firesmart: Protecting Your Community from Wildfire design principles.
+- a.
+Future applications for subdivision and development within the Plan Area shall conform with the vision and policies outlined within this Plan. - b.
+Development that does not conform to the intent of this plan shall require an amendment to this Area Structure Plan in accordance with County policies and procedures. - c.
+Municipal services within the Hamlet shall be expanded to new development, where feasible and to the satisfaction of the County. - d.
+Applications for subdivision or development within 100m of an environmentally significant area (such as waterbodies) may be required to provide: a biophysical impact assessment, a hydrological impact assessment, and/or wetland impact assessment, at the discretion of the Subdivision or Development Authority. - e.
+Subdivision and development shall align with Firesmart: Protecting Your Community from Wildfire consist of rivers and streams like the Embarrass River.
+It can also include intermittent streams (does not flow during normal rain fall) and perennial streams (has a continuous flow).